Contrary to a popular myth, you don’t need to live in France to successfully learn French.

 Read something you enjoy

-The most important is to be interested in what you’re reading.
+When it comes to improving your French, the most important thing is to be interested in what you’re reading.

 You shouldn’t fall asleep while reading in French.
 Otherwise, you’ll do everything to avoid reading in French and quickly give up.

-Think about what you read in your native language and look for similar texts you can read in French.
+So, think about what you like to read in your native language and look for similar texts in French.